QUT-Motorsport/QUTMS_catkin_ws/README.md

 # This is a README / notes documenting the development process

 ## Catkin workspace
+This is a catkin workspace repository, e.g. `~/catkin_ws`.

 ### WARNING
-The reason why the catkin_ws is appended with DO_NOT_USE, is because this is not an appropriate setup.
+This catkin_ws repository is __NOT__ an appropriate setup.
 The setup of a catkin_ws should follow ROSwiki's explicit instructions.

 This workspace however, is an example to how your catkin workspace should look like.
-_Notes: it's almost guaranteed to have pathing errors this way.
-Fix them accordingly in CMakeCache.txt and Makefile by replacing the correct absolute path._
+_Notes: It is almost guaranteed to have pathing errors this way.
+If using anyway, fix them accordingly in CMakeLists.txt, CMakeCache.txt and Makefile by replacing the correct absolute path when necessary._

 ### Setting up catkin workspace
 Start by creating a catkin workspace: ```mkdir -p ~/catkin_ws/src```